Restoring gauge invariance in conventional fluctuation corrections to a superconductor: Electrical conductivity

 The Kubo formula for the frequency-dependent electrical conductivity is~\cite{Altland_Simons}:

 It is crucial to first take the limit $\mathbf{q}\rightarrow0$; as the previous section shows, first setting the external frequency to zero and then taking $\mathbf{q}\rightarrow0$ corresponds to the Meissner response.
-Since $\delta K^{xx}_{\mathrm{Fluc}}$ has no momentum dependence, its fluctuation contribution to the longitudinal electrical conductivity is thus
+The only contribution to the fluctuation electrical conductivity is due to Eq.~(\ref{eq:Gauss_diamag_diagram}).
+Since $\delta K^{xx}_{\mathrm{Fluc}}$ has no momentum dependence, its contribution to the longitudinal electrical conductivity is thus